MartTave/VRRT/source/project/README.md

 - `person_detector.py` - This file contains the abstract classe and an example implementation of it for the person detection
 - `pipeline.py` - This file contains the code responsible for the integration of all the above
 - `tools.py` - This file contains helper functions

+## Usage

+To use the solution two things are needed :

+- The two points defining the croppping region
+- The two points defining the arrival line

+To create those, you can run `uv run create_parameters.json`.
+In this file, you can choose the source from the frame on which to pick the cropping region and the arrival line.
+You can choose between a video file (and a specific frame from it), a image file, or a webcam directy.

+Once the parameter file has been createdm you can then either run the `main.py` file, which contain an example of usage of the pipeline class, or you can create you own file based on it !